justnurik/tg-bot-voice-to-text-modelrep/README.md

 ### Description

 This project is a component of [tg-bot-voice-to-text](https://github.com/justnurik/tg-bot-voice-to-text).
-It provides a ready-to-use way to run your own Telegram bot with OpenAI Whisper speech-to-text model locally.
+It is designed to quickly launch the Whisper model from OpenAI.

 This repository helps you quickly spin up: